 From time to time Twitter can be, well how can I put it… a bit shit.
 Don’t get me wrong, I like Twitter.
 It can be good and it can be fun.
 It has also proved extremely useful when promoting this website, and it has put me in touch with thousands of people who share my passion for Spanish stadia.
 However, you can’t believe everything you read.
 A point in case is the regular tweeting of the photograph pictured below.

 A couple of well-established accounts that have hundreds of thousands of followers published this picture, saying that it was Barcelona at the Camp Nou in 1909.
-As you can imagine, this prompted an incredulous cry of “Bollocks!”.
-As we all know, the Camp Nou did not even open until 1957 and to pass this picture off as genuine was just lazy.
+As you can imagine, this prompted an incredulous cry of “Rubbish!”.
+As we all know, the Camp Nou did not even open until 1957 and to pass this picture off as the Camp Nou was just lazy.
 So if it isn’t the Camp Nou, where is it and when was the photograph taken?
 Well, the picture does feature Barcelona, but it is not one of their former homes.
 It is, in fact, the Estadi Catalá, later renamed the Camp de Foixarda, which was built on the site of an old quarry on Montjuic.
-The picture is from the official opening which took place on 24 December 1921 and featured two matches between Barcelona & Sparta Prague.
+The picture is from the official opening which took place on 25 December 1921 between Barcelona & Sparta Prague.
 Now that we have cleared that up, let me tell you a little more about the Estadi Catalá.

 As Barcelona expanded rapidly at the start of the twentieth century, the city’s elders soon realised the need for an open area of parkland which would feature at its heart a stadium.
 A number of sites were proposed, including one on the Diagonal.
 Eventually, it was the Mayor of Barcelona, Manel Rius and President of the Catalan Athletics Federation Àlvar Presta, who formed a committee, the principal purpose of which was to build the City’s first sports park.
 Indeed, it was Manel Rius who sent a letter in May 1917 to the President of International Olympic Committee, Pierre de Coubertin, requesting Barcelona to be considered as a host city for the 1924 Olympiad.
 Barcelona’s Olympic bid was presented to the IOC in September 1920, but back home, plans for the development on the Diagonal hit the rails.
 However, the quest for a new stadium continued, and on 15 January 1921, Architect Jaume Mestres presented plans for a stadium on the site of a disused quarry on Montjuic.